Diablo IV: How to Use War Plans and Pick Best Chaos Perks

 How War Plans work in Diablo IV endgame

-War Plans, also called Kriegspläne in German coverage, bundle endgame activities into a more directed playlist.
-Instead of jumping randomly between Helltide-style farming, Nightmare Dungeons, and boss attempts, you follow a route with choices that scale both difficulty and rewards.
-That is why the system feels more roguelite than the old endgame menu flow: the route matters almost as much as your build.
+War Plans, called Kriegspläne in the German localization, bundle endgame activities into a directed playlist of up to five activities.
+Instead of jumping randomly between farming, Rifts, and boss attempts, you follow a route with choices that scale both difficulty and rewards.
+The route matters almost as much as your build, which is what makes the loop feel more roguelite than the old endgame menu.

-The important part is that War Plans are not only about loot.
-They also feed your Chaos Perks, which replace the old seasonal-power style of progression with modifiers that add real power but also come with trade-offs.
-That trade-off design is the reason good War Plan routing matters.
-A strong route gives you the currency and upgrade pace to offset the downside on your perks instead of getting trapped with a build that hits hard but runs dry on mana, fury, or essence.
+War Plans are not only about loot.
+They also feed your Chaos Perks, the modifiers that replace older seasonal powers and add real strength with real trade-offs.
+That trade-off design is exactly why routing matters: a strong route gives you the Infernal Warp and upgrade pace to offset the downside on your perks, instead of leaving you with a build that hits hard but runs dry on mana, fury, or essence.
+If you want the broader fast-power picture, see our Infernal Chaos power-leveling guide.

 Advertisement